Dr. Tomer J. Czaczkes

 I carried out my doctoral studies at the University of Sussex, under the unique supervision of Prof. Francis Ratnieks.
 There, I learned to carry out individual and collective behaviour experiments in the lab and in the field, and gained a deep appreciation for Lasius niger as a wonderful model organism.
 I also gained an abiding love for running many small side projects and following up fun leads.

 I founded the Animal Comparative Economics lab (ACElab) in 2016 in order to explore how invertebrates perceive value, and what can cause things to seem more or less valuable to them.
 Our work has led us into into comparative and consumer psychology, behavioural economics, information use strategies, and decision-making under risk and uncertainty.
 In this I was generously supported by the DFGs Emmy Noether funding programme.
-Now, with the generous support the European Research Council, the ACElab is taking the next big step forward.
-We will be using our hard-won knowlage of ant cognition to develop ways of steering choice and increasing consumption, both at the individual, and the group level.
+Now, with the generous support the European Research Council and further support by the DFG thanks to their Heisenberg Programme, the ACElab is taking the next big step forward.
+We will be using our hard-won knowledge of ant cognition to develop ways of steering choice and increasing consumption, both at the individual, and the group level.

 Lastly, I should note that while I do love ants, I am also happy to work with any other model organism, as long as it can take us where we want to go.